 This use case assumes a thick or thin client platform.
 The (secure) signature-creation device can be a smartcard connected to the client platform by means of a smartcard reader.
-A web browser is used to let the end user access the web application.
-The web application has implemented the DSS protocol.
-To sign (a) document(s), the web application sends the document(s) to the DSS server; the DSS server must obtain (somehow) the digital signature value computed by the smartcard.
-Note that the DSS server cannot access the smartcard reader without additional mechanisms; proposals to solve this are presented in section Section 1.7.3, "Proposed Solutions".
+A web browser is used to let the end user access the web application, for instance a Document Management System (DMS).
+The web application (for instance a DMS) has implemented the DSS protocol to allow its users to sign documents.
+To sign (a) document(s), the user selects a document from wihin the web application (for instance a DMS) and the web application sends the document(s) to the DSS server; the DSS server obtains (somehow) the digital signature value computed by the smartcard.
+Note that the DSS server cannot access the smartcard reader without additional mechanisms; proposals to solve this are presented in Section Section 1.7.3, "Proposed Solutions".